pagkly/Zed/Investopedia3/Controllers What They Do and How They Work.md

 ## Requirements for Controllers

 When recruiting for a controller position, companies often require candidates to possess at least 10 years of direct accounting or finance experience.
 A bachelor’s degree in accounting, finance or business administration is often required while holding a master’s degree is not required but preferred.
-Professional certificates, including the [certified public accountant license](https://www.investopedia.com/articles/investing/111014/how-become-cpa.asp), may not be required but are typically preferred.
+Professional certificates, including the [[certified public accountant license]](https://www.investopedia.com/articles/investing/111014/how-become-cpa.asp), may not be required but are typically preferred.

 ## Special Considerations